nguyenviettung7691/tic-tac-toe-twist/README.md

 - Fog of War: Non‑adjacent cells are hidden until scanned (costs your move).
 - Chaos Mode: Each round randomly selects from a curated set of twists.

-Combine variants: Players can enable multiple compatible toggles at game start; conflicts are flagged (e.g., Notakto + Misère).
+Combine variants: Players can enable multiple compatible toggles at game start; conflicts are flagged (e.g., Notakto + Misere).

 ---